 But when, after his mother's death, he had married a lady of tastes congenial to his own and of a sanguine active temperament, his strong natural bent towards a country life became irresistible.
-The pair soon constory was told :---Captain James Clerk was wrecked in the Hooghly and swam ashore, using the bug of his pipes for a float; and when he gained the shore he "played an unco' fit," whereby he not only cheered the survivors, but frightened the tigers away.
+The pair soon constory was told:-Captain James Clerk was wrecked in the Hooghly and swam ashore, using the bag of his pipes for a float; and when he gained the shore he "played an unco' fit," whereby he not only cheered the survivors, but frightened the tigers away.

 ceived a wish to reside upon their estate, and began to form plans for doing so; and they may be said to have lived thenceforth as if it and they were made for one another.
 They set themselves resolutely to the work of making that inheritance of stony and mossy ground to become one of the habitable places of the earth.
 John Clerk Maxwell had hitherto appeared somewhat indolent; and there was a good deal of inertia in his composition.
-But the latent forces of his character were now to be developed

-He was one of a race 1 in whom strong individuality had occasionally verged on eccentricity.
-For two centuries the Clerks had been associated with all that was most distinguished in the Northern kingdom, from Drummond of Hawthornden to Sir Walter Scott.
-Each generation had been remarkable for the talents and accomplishments of some of its members; and it was natural that a family with such antecedents should have acquired something of clannishness.
-But any narrowing effect of such a tendency was counteracted by a strong intellectual curiosity, which kept them en rapport with the world, while they remained independent of the world.
+But the latent forces of his character were now to be developed cedents should have acquired something of clannish-But any narrowing effect of such a tendency was counteracted by a strong intellectual curiosity, which kept them en rapport with the world, while they remained independent of the world.
 And as each scion of the stock entered into new relations, the keen mutual interest, instead of merely narrowing, became an element of width.
 I speak now of the generation preceding our own.
 No house was ever more affluent in that Coterie-Sprache, for which the Scottish dialect of that day afforded such full materials.
 It would be pleasant, if possible, to recall that humorous gentle speech, as it rolled the cherished vocables like a sweet morsel on the tongue, or minced them with a lip from which nothing could seem coarse or broad,-caressing them as some Lady Bountiful may caress a peasant's child,-or as it coined sesquipedalia verba, which passed current through the stamp of kindred fancy.
 This quaint freemasonry was unconsciously a token not only of family community, but also of that feudal fellowship with dependents which was still possible, and which made the language and the manners of the most refined to be often racy of the soil.
 But Time will not stand still, and neither the delicate "couthy" tones, nor that which they signified, can be fully realised to-day.
 But we can still in part appreciate the playful irony which prompted these humorous vagaries of old leisure, wherein true feeling found a modest veil, and a naïve philosophy lightened many troubles of life by making light of them.